Entrepreneurship in Denmark

 There is a very strong collaboration across Danish government, investors, startup communities and enterprise companies, which has been instrumental in boosting entrepreneurship in Denmark.

-The life science industry in Denmark has evolved into one of the strongest clusters in Europe, and investment in Danish biotechnology is number 2 in the region.
+The life science industry in Denmark has evolved into one of the strongest clusters in Europe, and at the same time Denmark has among the fastest-growing European nations for biotech investment

 The cleantech sector comprises several industries, from renewable energies (wind and solar power, hydropower, biofuels and biomass) to green transportation and other appliances that are energy efficient.
 The cleantech sector is boosted by Denmark’s ambitious goal of having its energy supply entirely powered by renewable sources by 2050.